The EMDR International Association

 professional education, providing a forum for discussion and the

-development of EMDR, and encouraging quality research.
+development of EMDR therapy, and encouraging quality research.
 The organization

 began with 473 Charter Members and a very dedicated core of volunteers